 A private label product is where a reseller (or retailer) uses a 3rd party manufacturer to produce a product for them.
 The main distinction here is that you (the reseller or retailer) specify all aspects of the product.
 You're essentially designing the product yourself, and then outsourcing the manufacturing.

 Take Apple as an example.
-Apple designs their products (obviously) but they do not manufacture them.
+Apple designs their products but they do not manufacture them.
 They use 3rd party manufacturers like Foxconn to produce or assemble their products.

 Anyone who has been to a supermarket in the last 20 years will be familiar with the home brand.
-It’s that cheaper option on the shelf that bears a striking resemblance to the big-brand product you know and love.
-The success of home brand products gave rise to what we like to call the private-label entrepreneur.
-Those opportunists looking to cash in on the popularity of ‘like’ products.
+It's that cheaper option on the shelf that bears a striking resemblance to the big-brand product you know and love.

-Naturally, the competition noticed how popular these products were and thought they would quite like to have a piece of that tasty pie.
-Scan your eyes over the face-wash section of your supermarket or pharmacy today and you’ll find some strikingly similar alternatives to Cetaphil, at affordable prices.
+The cosmetics industry is no stranger to this practice.
+Scan the face-wash section of your supermarket or pharmacy today and you'll find strikingly similar alternatives to leading brands at affordable prices.

-Jump on Alibaba and you’ll find endless numbers of these ready-to-sell, un-branded, generic versions of products we all know.
+Jump on Alibaba and you'll find endless numbers of these ready-to-sell, unbranded, generic versions of products we all know.
 We call these… you guessed it.

 WHITE LABEL PRODUCTS